1178 Broadway -- Burlingame, California 94010

 Jean-Michel Deiss is described in one book as a "tyrant" in the vineyard as he insists upon a major amount of work to maximize the character of the various varietals, but also the character of the "terroir" where the wine is born.

-In speaking with him recently, I could see he's a real fan of producing wines which taste of where they come from.
+In speaking with him a few years ago, I could see he's a real fan of producing wines which taste of where they come from.
 I made the mistake of asking him what grapes were in a particular wine and he responded that the wine tastes of its terroir more than of one particular variety.
 Indeed, the wine was a blend featuring the usual suspects and you would have to have a lead palate not to be able to taste that the wine was something fine and something from Alsace.
 It could not, quite simply, have been made anywhere else.

 Some of the wines have only the name of their vineyard site, though basic bottlings feature the name of the grape variety.
 These have been dubbed the ABC wines, since Deiss is quoted as saying you have to know your A,B,C's before you can write poetry.